ballerina-platform/module-ballerinax-github/github4/Module.md

 }
 ```

-The `getIssueList` function gets a list of issues for a given repository by providing the `Repository` object or repository and owner name, state of the issue, and the number of records to read.
+The `getIssueList` remote function gets a list of issues for a given repository by providing the `Repository` object or repository and owner name, state of the issue, and the number of records to read.

 ```ballerina
 github4:Repository issueRepository = { owner: { login: "wso2" }, name: "carbon-apimgt" };